Tinashe: 2021–2023: 333 and BB/Ang3l

+2024-present: Quantum Baby

+In January 2024, Tinashe was announced as part of the line-up for festival Coachella, performing both weekends in April.
+She performed on NPR Tiny Desk on February 9, 2024.

+Tinashe released the single "Nasty" on April 12, 2024, as the lead single for her new album.
+The song achieved viral success after appearing in a dance video on TikTok.
+On June 12, 2024, sge performed the song on Jimmy Kimmel Live!.
+The track peaked at number 61 on the Billboard Hot 100 and reached number 1 on the US Rhythmic Radio Chart, marking her second number one.
+"Nasty" was named TikTok's number 1 Song of the Summer in the United Kingdom, and number 2 in the United States.

+On August 16, Tinashe released her seventh studio album, Quantum Baby, part two of a three-album trilogy starting with BB/Ang3l.
+Quantum Baby was reviewed positively.
+She also announced the 2024-2025 Match My Freak: World Tour, spanning across North America, Europe, Australia and Asia.
+In May 2025, American DJ Disco Lines shared a snippet of a remix to Tinashe's 2024 song "No Broke Boys".
+It gained viral traction on TikTok.
+Released on June 6, 2025, the song charted at number 39 on the Billboard Hot 100, marking Disco Line's first and Tinashe's sixth overall entry on the chart.
+The song also reached number 1 on the US Hot Dance/Electronic Songs chart.

 Artistry

 Musical style and influences

-Tinashe's musical style has been described as R&B, pop, and alternative R&B. Tinashe said she writes her songs and is open to writing collaborations with other artists.
+Tinashe's musical style has been described as R&B, pop, and alternative R&B.

+She said that she writes her songs and is open to writing collaborations with other artists.
 Her writing consists of "things that are relative to me and my life; whether that's relationships I've had or relationships that people I know are in, because I can put myself into other people's mindstates and write from that point of view too".
 She also likes to write about society; "different things that affect me day to day from more of a philosophical standpoint rather than just the obvious stuff."
 Her mixtapes have been more experimental, incorporating elements of traditional R&B, electro-hop and dark pop.

 Regarding her musical style, she is "really inspired by R&B, hip-hop, and alternative music".

-Tinashe said in 2016 she feels she does not "fit into any particular genre."
+In 2016, Tinashe said she feels she does not "fit into any particular genre."
 She later said she considers herself "a pop artist who makes R&B-tinged pop music".
 In the early stages of her career, she was often compared to and considered the successor to Ciara, whom she cites as an inspiration.
-Her style has also been compared to Janet Jackson, Aaliyah, and James Blake.
+Her style has also been compared to Janet Jackson, Aaliyah, James Blake and Mya.
 Tinashe was inspired by the music her parents would play in the house when she was young.
 She considers Britney Spears, Michael Jackson, Janet Jackson, Sade, Christina Aguilera, James Blake, the xx, and SBTRKT as significant influences on her.